-Calculating the Life Time Value (LTV) of Mobile Apps Users
+Calculating the Life Time Value (LTV) of Mobile App Users

-Today, mobile-first businesses are in the midst of fiercest competition ever.
+Today, mobile-first businesses are in the midst of fiercest competition.
 It’s an undeniable fact.
 And they all have this big question lingering on their minds – how to identify profit-yielding users, retain them, and fuel business growth?

 Most of the mobile-first companies fall into two broad groups.
 One group builds app, launches them in the market, and wait for money to fall in their laps.
 The other group builds app, launches, and then think about how to fuel growth to their businesses.

-But when they are asked about what is the true Life Time Value (LTV) of their mobile app users, they just go blank.
+But profit has a wider definition to it, at least when it comes adding value to the end users.
+That’s where Life Time Value steps in.
+But when they are asked about what is the true Life Time Value (LTV) of their mobile app users most of the app owners just go blank.

 So, what is Customer Life Time Value (CLTV) or Life Time Value (LTV) of mobile app user?

 It is a method to calculate the profit that a customer will yield to your company.
 It is not merely a transaction or an annual amount, but the profit you get during your continued relationship with your customer.

 But understanding the real of value of customers is not so easy as it may sound.
 In order to make this process easy, calculating LTV comes out as one of the most important metrics (or you may call it a tool if you prefer) to both – measure your user loyalty and retention, and plan for future business growth.

 “More users on your mobile app does not mean more profit from all of them.
 80% percent of the profit comes from just 20% of users.
 And LTV helps to narrow down that 20% of valuable users”